Lionsberg/lionsberg-wiki/Collaboration.md

 # Collaboration

 The process of working together with others to achieve a shared goal, create something new, or solve a problem.
 Collaboration involves open communication, trust, and a willingness to contribute and learn from one another.

+The value of collaboration represents a commitment to working together towards a common goal.
+It means seeking out and valuing the unique contributions of others, and being willing to compromise and negotiate in order to achieve shared objectives.
 ___

 [[Systems Thinking]] and [[Integrated Delivery]] require a [[Shift In Mindset]] from “silo” to “system.”
 This requires collaboration between all the parties involved with a [[Program of Action]].  **_There is only one program, one intention, one vision, one system, and one goal_**.